thrly/teaching/MUSS5632/w8 Max and JavaScript.md

 ##### CHALLENGE:
 >CAN YOU FIGURE OUT HOW TO CHANGE THE NUMBER OF LOOP REPETITIONS FROM MAX?
->Tip: you'll want to add an extra inlet and pass an integer number in from Max...
+>Tip: you'll want to add an extra inlet and pass an integer number in from Max... remember that JS has a special function for reacting to a received number!

 ***
 ***